wikislate/python-wiki/README.md

 	print(list(map(lambda x: x + x, numbers)))		# Using lambda function

 	print(list(map(lambda x: x + x, [1, 2, 3, 4])))	# Previously undefined list
+Dictionary
+	dict = {'Name': 'Vivek', 'EMP-ID': 694, 'Team': 'DevOps'}	# Definition 'Key': 'Value' pairs print(dict)													# Printing entire dictionary
+	print(dict['Name'])											# Accessing using key
+	for key in dict: print(key)									# Printing all keys for key,value in dict.items(): print(key, value)			# Printing all keys and values dict['key'] = <new value>									# Adding/updating dictionary
+	del dict['key']												# Remove an entry with a key del dict													# Delete dictionary
+	if 'key' in dict: print("Key found")
+Built-in dictionary functions
+	len(dict)													# Length
+	str(dict)													# Produces a printable string representation Built-in dictionary methods
+	dict.clear()												# Remove all entries
+	dict.copy()													# Create a shallow copy
+	dict.fromkeys(seq)											# Create a new dictionary with keys from seq dict.get(key)												# Access value using key
+	for key,value in dict.items(): print(key, value)			# Printing all keys and values
+	dict.keys()
+	dict.values()
+	list(dict.values())											# Create a list with dictionary values tuple(dict.values())
+	dict.update(dict2)											# Adding/Updating value to dict from dict2
+	dict.setdefault('key', 'default value'))					# Add key if not exists with default value and return value Sets
+	Data structure with unique elements
+	set1 = set(['one', 'two', 'three', 'four', 'one', 'three'])
+	print(set1)									# Prints only one occurrence
+	set2 = set(['one', 'three', 'four', 'five'])
+	print(set1 | set2)				# Union of sets, here (['one', 'two', 'three', 'four', 'five'])
+	print(set1 ^ set2)				# Intersection, here (['two', 'five'])
+	key in s						# containment check
+	key not in s					# non-containment check set1 == set2					# set1 is equivalent to set2
+	set1 != set2					# set1 is not equivalent to set2
+	set1 <= set2					# set1 is subset of set2
+	set1 < set2						# set1 is proper subset of set2
+	set1 >= set2					# set1is superset of set2
+	set1 > set2						# set1 is proper superset of set2
+	set1 | set2						# the union of set1 and set2
+	set1 & set2						# the intersection of set1 and set2
+	set1 – set2						# the set of elements in set1 but not set2
+	set1 ˆ set2						# the set of elements in precisely one of set1 or set2
+	set1.add(x)
+	set1.remove(x)
+	set1.discard(x)
+	set1.union(set2)
+	set1.intersection(set2)
+	set1.difference(set2)
+	clear(set1)
+	set1.update(set2)				# The method update adds elements to a set. set2 = set1.copy()				# Create a shallow copy
+11. Modules & Packages
+Modules - Files containing datatype, functions etc
+	import <module name>			# Import a module import primeModule				# Import primeModule
+	primeModule.PrimeTo(50)			# Calling a module function
+	print(dir(primeModule))			# Print all functions of a module import primeModule as pr		# Import as an alias pr.PrimeTo(100)					# Calling a module function by alias from primeModule import PrimeTo	# Import a single function from a module PrimeTo(100)					# Using imported function
+Packages - Directories containing modules
+	import main.mod as pkg			# Import module mod from package main pkg.list[0]						# Accessing a list item from package Built-in Modules
+	math
+	os

 ## Practice files